Monsoon Season in Nepal: Weather and 13 Best Things to Do

 Is it worth visiting Nepal during the monsoon season?

 Yes, it is totally worth visiting.
-Although, trekking is not advised during this time, there are lots of other things you can do in Nepal during this time.
+Although, trekking is not advised during this time, but if you can only visit Nepal during monsoon, then there are other activities you can do apart from trekking.

 Can I go trekking during monsoon season in Nepal?